snajd/appcontrol/docs/labs/module_2/lab3.md

-[Loldrivers.io](https://www.loldrivers.io/) is a great resource for finding vulnerable drivers.
+[Loldrivers.io](https://www.loldrivers.io/){:target="_blank"} is a great resource for finding vulnerable drivers.
 They list the hashes and provides rules for YARA, sysmon and even WDAC (App Control).
 They also provide copies of the actual driver files.

 ## Find a blocked driver

 If we take look in the `Mod2Lab1-MSRecommendedDriverBlockList.xml` we deployed in Lab 2, we can test if our policy actually is working.

-Lets take a random hash and search for it on loldrivers.io:
+Lets take a random hash and search for it on loldrivers.io Note that I already found a suitable candidate that is highlighted in the picture below:

 ![Hash](/img/mod2-lab3-img1.jpg)